oraxen/documentation/mechanics/furniture-mechanic/README.md

 ## Light

-You can configure your furniture so it produces light.
-To do so you need to install this plugin: [LightAPI](https://www.spigotmc.org/resources/lightapi.4510/).
+You can configure your furniture so it emits light.

-This allows you to use a new option: light.
 This option corresponds to light intensity and must be between 1 and 15.

 ```yaml
 Mechanics: